Help us tell the stories of the house, forever!

 Every gift goes towards telling the stories of the house through tours, events, exhibitions, talks, workshops and outreach.

 We still have so many more secrets to share so please give us a gift to help craft a bright future at the David Parr House.

-David Parr House is a tiny venue with big ambitions to create a £1m endowment fund so we can deliver an inspiring programme of exhibitions, events, tours and learning activities.
-As a small independent charity we receive no statutory funding, so we’d love your help to save the house for future generations and share its stories.
+David Parr House is a tiny venue with big ambitions and we have started by creating a £1 million endowment fund so we can deliver an inspiring programme every year to audiences near and far, both at the house and online.
+As a small independent charity we receive no statutory funding, so we’d love your help to share the house with future generations.